What’s a Subrogation Claim and Can It Affect a Medical Malpractice Case?

 The following general information should help you understand what subrogation claims are, how they work, and how a medical malpractice lawyer can help with them.

 The term “subrogation” describes an insurer’s right to recover the value of the claim paid to their policyholder from the party responsible for the insured losses.
-The insurer can seek recovery directly from the third party, or, in some cases, from the insured.
+The insurance carrier can seek recovery directly from the at fault party or, in some cases, from the insured.

 By filing a compensation claim against the party at fault or their insurer, you already hold the party at fault responsible for their actions.
 Your insurance provider cannot do it again, so they may claim their losses from you.

-What Does a Subrogation Claim Mean for Your Georgia Medical Malpractice Case?
+What Does a Subrogation Claim Mean for Your Georgia Medical Malpractice Case and Medical Expenses?

-If your medical bills related to the malpractice were paid by Medicaid, Medicare, some other insurer, you may have to pay them back.
+If your medical bills related to the malpractice were paid by a health insurance company, Medicaid, Medicare, or a health plan, you may have to pay them back.
+Federal law, particularly ERISA, often governs the subrogation rights of self-funded health plans.
 At least, that is what Georgia code section 33-24-56.1 stipulates.
 You may have to reimburse your insurer for all the bills they paid or only for part of them.

 Removing it may have required another surgery, covered by your insurance policy.
 Perhaps the intervention was not covered and your medical bills remained unpaid.
 When you seek compensation from the surgeon or the healthcare facility, your claim covers healthcare expenses as well.